sephraim/convert_MacArthur_ClinVar_TSV_to_VCF/README.md

 Simply run:

-   `./get_newest_ClinVar_from_MacArthur.sh`
+    ./get_newest_ClinVar_from_MacArthur.sh

 ## What is *info\_tag\_map.txt*?

-This is a map file that `./get_newest_ClinVar_from_MacArthur.sh` automatically looks for when converting the original TSV file to a VCF file.
+This is a map file that `get_newest_ClinVar_from_MacArthur.sh` automatically looks for when converting the original TSV file to a VCF file.
 It contains 3 tab-separated columns:

 - **Column 1**: Names of the columns in the original TSV file
 - **Column 2**: Descriptions to use for the corresponding INFO tag in the output VCF file